Embedded Fields — Quickstart

 if (result.token) {

-// on tokenize-only you charge it server-side. result.token === "vp_pmt_test_…"
+// on your server. result.token === "vp_pmt_test_…"

 await chargeServer(result.token);